I’m interested in becoming accredited

-There are fees associated with the submission of each police check through the National Police Checking Service Support System (NSS).
+There are fees associated with submitting each check through the National Police Checking Service Support System (NSS).
 The current fees are:

-- $23 (GST exclusive) for each standard police check
+- $23 (GST exclusive) for each standard check

-- $7 (GST exclusive) for each volunteer police check.
+- $7 (GST exclusive) for each volunteer check (where approved).

-- will freely hold the position or perform the role identified in the purpose of the police check on the application and informed consent form on a voluntary basis
+i. freely hold the position or perform the role on a voluntary basis for the common good; and

-- will not be an employee or contractor of the position identified in the purpose of the police check on the application and informed consent form and will not be entitled to a salary or other entitlements associated with the position or role, other than payment of out of pocket expenses
+ii. not be an employee or contractor and will not be entitled to a salary or any other entitlements associated with the position or role, other than payment of out of pocket expenses; or

-- is a student undertaking a compulsory vocational placement as a requirement of an Australian-based academic institution or training course.
+(b) the applicant is a student undertaking a compulsory unpaid vocational placement as part of a training course requirement of an Australian-based educational institution.

 Becoming an accredited body